Nicolas Hazard: Special advisor

 Since July 2020, Nicolas Hazard has been special adviser in charge of the social and solidarity economy at the European Commission, reporting to President Ursula Van der Leyen and Commissioner for Employment and Social Rights Nicolas Schmit.

-Hazard has worked with various political figures, including Anne Hidalgo.
-He was President of the Strategic Council of the City of Paris.
-This institution gathers different personalities from civic society and major economic stakeholders in order to shape the future of the city and to promote it internationally.

 In 2018, he worked with Professor Muhammad Yunus to implement a social business program.
 He advised Benoît Hamon on entrepreneurship for his 2017 presidential campaign, and launched the first training program for drone pilots alongside Valérie Pécresse in partnership with the Île-de-France region.
 He has also worked alongside Alain Juppé, Romano Prodi and Hillary Clinton.